Tag: Appleton, Wisconsin

 1872 Map of Appleton by John Stephens

-Jacob purchased the home from James E and Ellen McKinny, who were residents of Lancaster, Grant County at the time of the sale.
-He purchased the house situated on Lots 4 and 5 of Section 35, for $2,100.00, on April 9, 1895.
+Jacob purchased the home from James E. and Ellen McKinny, who, at the time of the sale were residents of Lancaster, Grant County.
+He purchased the house situated on Lots 4 and 5 of Section 35 for $2,100.00 on April 9, 1895.
 The frontage on Drew Street was 60 feet, and the lot extended 112 feet along Fisk Street.
 I love how many of these old land records include the sentence: “…according to John Stephens map of the City of Appleton, published in 1872…) This map is available for viewing online at the Outagamie County, Wisconsin website.
 Take a look.
-The family lived in this home till sometime in late 1909-early 1910 (the online grantor records at FamilySearch only go to 1901, a stop at the courthouse is in order), when they moved to New Orleans to be closer to their children.
+The family lived in this home till sometime in late 1909-early 1910 (the online grantor records at FamilySearch only go to 1901.
+A stop at the courthouse is in order), when they moved to New Orleans to be closer to their children.

 First Methodist Church, 1925 ca

 “The house at 675 Drew Street is no longer standing – at least on Drew Street.
-In May 1923 the First Methodist congregation was looking for property to build a modern, Gothic style church, which was to be designed by Childs and Smith, noted Chicago architects.
+In May 1923, the First Methodist congregation was looking for property to build a modern, Gothic-style church, which was to be designed by Childs and Smith, noted Chicago architects.
 The congregation purchased five properties at the intersection of Drew Street and Franklin Street, Jacob’s former house at 675 Drew Street being the corner lot.
-‘Possession of the property will be obtained on Aug 1 and removal of the buildings will be undertaken as soon thereafter as possible.
-The buildings will be sod and moved to other lots before the end of the summer.’
-H. A. Schmalz lived in the house at this time, and the article states that the lot at 675 Drew measured 60 feet on Drew Street, and 112 feet on Franklin Street.
-[2] They broke ground Sunday, July 16, 1924, and the dedication service was held on Sunday, October 25, 1925.
-The First Methodist church was estimated to cost $250,000, but is reported to have actually cost $350,000.
-[3] ‘The new edifice is one of the largest and most beautiful in the country.
+‘Possession of the property will be obtained on Aug 1, and removal of the buildings will be undertaken as soon thereafter as possible.
+The buildings will be sold and moved to other lots before the end of the summer.’
+H. A. Schmalz lived in the house at this time, and the article states that the lot at 675 Drew measured 60 feet on Drew Street and 112 feet on Franklin Street.2 They broke ground on Sunday, July 16, 1924, and the dedication service was held on Sunday, October 25, 1925.
+The First Methodist church was estimated to cost $250,000, but is reported to have cost $350,000.3 ‘The new edifice is one of the largest and most beautiful in the country.
 With one exception, it as the largest pipe organ in the middle west.
-The organ cost between $30,000 and $35,000.”
-[4]
+The organ cost between $30,000 and $35,000.”4

 Jacob lived a full and active life here in Appleton.
 There is more to tell about his story.